Sanskar1123/Covid-19-Tracker/README.md

 This will take the user to a country selection screen where you will be asked to choose a country whose data the person wants to access, and then given 3 choices to choose from, which are ----:>

-• The inBetween Dates Data:-
+• The inBetween Dates Data --:>

-    You will be asked to enter 2 dates ->
+    You will be asked to enter 2 dates and the range of the dates will also be displayed ->
     1) The starting date from which you want to see the data, to
     2) The date till which the data is to be accessed

-NOTE ----:>>>>    Please enter the date in the format DD.M (for example, 1.4 as in April 1st).
+NOTE ----:>    Please enter the date in the format DD.M (for example, 1.4 as in April 1st, 10.1 as in 10 April).

 And result in this following form will be shown->

     Total cases: 82836    Cases in between: 82265      Deaths: 4616      Recovered: 78747

+Press ESC key to go back to the previos menu.

 • The Information Center---:>

     In this section, you will be shown the major news headlines for the selected country, like when was the first case appeared or the first death that was recorded etc.
+Press ESC key to go back to the previos menu.

 • The Growth Tracker --:>

     The growth tracker will use the data from the last 7 days and will predict the progression of the virus for the next 15 days...

     The model was tested various times, to predict the cases for some past days and checking if the model was precise, and the results were approximately accurate comapared to the results of the tested date.

+Press ESC key to go back to the previos menu.

+How to get out of the application ---:>

 You can press escape key on the keyboard after any of the before mentioned functions and you will be taken to the previous menu, to choose another feature that they want to explore or if the user wishes to Quit the application...